-The role of the Supervising Teacher in the professional setting is crucial to both the University and the PSTs in facilitating and supporting professional experience.
-We acknowledge and appreciate the significant time devoted to this task by supervising teachers.
+The role of the Mentor in the professional setting is crucial to both the University and the Pre-Service Teacher in facilitating and supporting professional experience.
+We acknowledge and appreciate the significant time devoted to this task by mentors.
 We hope that the information contained in this document, clarifies and assists in defining this role, so that this experience is rewarding for all parties.

-IT IS THE RESPONSIBILITY OF THE SUPERVISING TEACHER AND PST TO FULFILL THE PLACEMENT EXPECTATIONS OUTLINED BELOW: Preparation / prior to placement:
+IT IS THE RESPONSIBILITY OF THE MENTOR TO GUIDE AND SUPPORT PSTs TO ACHIEVE THE PLACEMENT EXPECTATIONS OUTLINED BELOW:

+Preparation / prior to placement:

-- Communicate prior to the commencement of placement - Discuss arrival time and dates
+- Communicate prior to the commencement of placement - Discuss arrival time and dates - Establish a neat and organised professional experience folder - Prepare a journal to use for daily classroom observations and reflective practice